schrumbo/schrumboMods/README.md

-# THIS REPOSITY IS ARCHIVED, VISIT github.com/schrumbo/schrumboHUD
+# THIS REPOSITY IS ARCHIVED, VISIT  [NEW REPOSITORY] (https://github.com/schrumbo/schrumboHUD)
 # SchrumboHUD
 SchrumboHUD is a highly customizable Minecraft mod for Fabric 1.21.5 that permanently displays the player’s inventory on the screen.